 HummingBad malware infected over 10 million Android devices in the summer of 2016.
 The malware was capable of taking over an Android smartphone or tablet, stealing and selling a device’s user information, and downloading and installing unauthorized apps.

 Also in 2016, Mazar malware is downloaded when users click on an innocent-looking link designed to look like a multimedia message.
 When unsuspecting Android users click on the link, it installs malware that enables anonymous internet connections to access the device, allowing those who connect to it to have administrator rights to the device.

-In April of 2017, a new malware strain hit at least 2 million Android devices, disguised as a game guide for such popular games as Pokemon GO and FIFA Mobile.
+In April of 2017, a new malware strain hit at least 2 million Android devices, disguised as a game guide for popular games like Pokemon GO and FIFA Mobile.